regnstr/firebase-auth-issue/README.md

 # Bug replication repo

-Clone this repo to replicate a bug with signInWithRedirect in Firebase.
+Demo repo to replicate a bug with signInWithRedirect in Firebase.

+Steps to replicate issue:

+1. Clone this repo.
+2. Run "npm install".
+3. Start a new Firebase project with the auth module included.
+4. Paste firebase config into "src/lib/db/firebase.ts".
+5. Run "npm run dev".
+6. Open several tabs in Chrome and press sign in/out a few times in the different tabs.
+7. After a while, the login flow breaks.